Seborrheic dermatitis (aka dandruff) commonly involves the ears.

 I do see much more seborrhea during the winter months and in people who aren’t able to bathe or wash the affected area frequently.
 Many of my seborrhea patients also note that their rash flairs when they’re under stress, ill or when eating an unusual amount of fat, carbohydrates, wheat, or sugar in their diet.

-My treatment tips for seborrheic dermatitis of the ears if fairly straight forward.
+What are my top 2 treatment tips for seborrheic dermatitis of the ears?

-- I recommend vigorous and daily washing of the ear skin using a wash cloth and medicated dandruff shampoos or soaps to help prevent a flair up of the rash.
+- Vigorous daily washing of the ear skin using a wash cloth and medicated dandruff shampoos or soaps to help prevent seborrhea from flaring up.

-- If the rash flairs up anyway, I then recommend using medicated creams until the rash clears.
+- If the rash flares up anyway, use medicated creams until the rash clears.

 Dermatologist Dr. Cynthia Bailey’s Treatment for Seborrheic Dermatitis of the Ears

-Maintenance Care to Help Prevent Itching, Crusting and Scaling Ear Skin
+Maintenance Skin Care to Help Prevent Itching, Crusting and Scaling Ear Skin: